jangita/docker-raspbian-temp/README.md

 ## How do I run it?

 Install docker.
-Check out the documentation here > https://docs.docker.com/engine/install/debian/
+Check out the documentation here > https://docs.docker.com/engine/install/debian/ The docker page for reference is here https://hub.docker.com/repository/docker/jangita/raspbian-temp-post

 To run the version over at Docker hub which is "stable" and I maintain, type